venichka/DFB_Pulse_text/Response_DFB_Pulse_PRApplied.md

 **Response**

 **2.** We have indicated the parameters of the plasmonic DFB laser in the main part of the manuscript.
-We have added a description of the mode structure of the plasmonic laser and a method for calculating the values of the constants (Rabi constant, the relaxation rates, etc.) from the laser equations (1)--(3).
+We have added a description of the mode structure of the plasmonic laser and a method for calculating the values of the constants (Rabi constant, the relaxation rates, etc.) from the laser equations (1) – (3).
+We also add <u>Appendix</u> in the revised manuscript.